shuyijia/LLM4StructGen/README.md

 ```

 The first argument, [RECIPE], specifies the template to be used for this run.
 Recipes can be thought of as pipelines for training or inference. (see more [here](https://pytorch.org/torchtune/main/deep_dives/recipe_deepdive.html)).

-> The default logging directory in the config files is set to `exp/logs`.
-To use the same, do `mkdir -p exp/logs`.

 ### Sample Run (LLaMA-2 with LoRA on Cartesian Representations)
 First, we need to download checkpoint weights from HuggingFace: